Logo Voyage

 A typical Finnish lakeside dance pavilion; kiosk to the left, the dance to begin in an hour

-Valasranta in Finland Proper arranges a week of dance courses and dances in July, in addition to the weekly dances.
+Valasranta in Finland Proper arranges a week of dance courses and dances in July, in addition to the seasonal weekly dances.
 Seinäjoki has Tangomarkkinat, a 4-day tango festival with a crowd of thousands, also in July.

-At the dance pavilions some dance with their partners or friends, but most participate in a scheme where women who want to dance line up by one of the walls, to be asked to by the men, with a women's hour at some point (when women ask), and at some venues also mixed asking part of or even all the night (there are usually signs lit to tell whose turn it is: miestenhaku/naistenhaku).
+At the dance pavilions some dance with their partners or friends, but typically most participate in a scheme where women who want to dance line up by one of the walls, to be asked to by the men, with a women's hour at some point (when women ask), and at some venues also mixed asking part of or even all the night (there are usually signs lit to tell whose turn it is: miestenhaku/naistenhaku).
 Some venues have women's nights (naistentanssit), where women do all or most of the asking.
+There are usually more women than men and if so, some women dance also with each other.
 At some venues, there isn't a line of women, but you ask anybody who might be willing to dance, whether you are a man or woman.
-You can try this also where there is a line and idle people, but in that case, don't be surprised if turned down.
+You can try this also where there are idle people in addition to the line, but in that case, don't be surprised if turned down.

 Regardless of who asks, one is always expected to dance a pair of dances.
-There are usually more women than men and if so, some women dance also with each other.
 Knowing waltz and foxtrot (or waltz, fusku and bugg) you can dance most dances, regardless of the nominal dance; jenkka/schottische, polka and mazurka are mostly left to those who know them (note the dance floor getting half-empty).
 Unlike in Sweden, bugg is never danced all night in Finnish Finland; it is just one among several dances.
 Waltz is usually played as first and last pieces (extras not counted).

 If you don't know how to dance to the music played, or the style your partner wants to dance, you should make that clear immediately and either agree on your partner showing you the steps (or your showing them yours) or quickly excuse yourself, to let them find another partner.
 Some are happy to try to teach you, some just don't have enough skill, and some really don't want to be a teacher (for this dance or in general).
 In the latter case, don't take it personally.